heejoon123/Data-Exploration-Application/README.md

 # Independent Study Project
 #### Author : Heejoon Ahn

-Welcome to the dAbLication repository.
+Welcome to the Data Exploration Application repository.
 This repository holds the tool that could be utilized for data visualization of various types for researchers in the aim to make it similar to GraphPad's Prism tool.
-The dAbLication requires less data loading as it only requires the user to load the data file of interest once and no copy and pasting!
+The applicatoin requires less data loading as it only requires the user to load the data file of interest once and no copy and pasting!

 The following information in this particular README file is for a general summary of what each feature of the application does.
 For more specific information, please refer to the tutorials folder and look at the file explanation of interest.

+This project was generated for a Master's Degree Independent Study and has been somewhat edited to cater to the public!
+Please feel free to contact me with any questions, and I am happy to answer!

 ## Data Tab: